+DA TE TASK OUTCOMES WEIGHTING

+TERM WEEK

-D/ ATE TASK OUTCOMES WEIGHTING TERM WEEK 3 9 Project progress Refer to assessment task sheet Mandatory 4 4 Folio research Refer to assessment task sheet Mandatory
+3 10 Refer to assessment task sheet Mandatory

+4 4 Refer to assessment task sheet Mandatory

-ENGLISH YEAR 8 - 2023
+ENGLISH YEAR 8 - 2024

-In Term One, students explore context and intertextuality through the study of the transformation of a written text into film.
+In Term One, students explore form and intertextuality through the study of the transformation of a written text into film.
 Students will learn how composing and responding are enriched when one text draws on another.
-In particular, students focus on the impact of changing context on textual form and purpose.
-In Term Two, students explore how poetry represents the significance of place in our experiences.
+In particular, students focus on the impact of changing textual form on authorial purpose.
+In Term Two, students explore how poetry represents the significance of place in our experiences through imagery.
 They will be encouraged to engage with poetry on a personal level with a particular focus on understanding the use of poetry to explore the world around them.
-Term Three focuses examining nonfiction texts to foster critical thinking.
+Term Three focuses on examining nonfiction texts to foster critical thinking.
 Students will become constructive and critical thinkers in the ways they make meaning in and through nonfiction texts.
 Students will critically analyse a range of nonfiction texts and evaluate how they convey meaning.
 Term Four explores how significant ideas are represented through picture books.
-Students explore the correlation between text and visuals and how to enhance meaning.
+Students explore the correlation between visual and written language through the picture book form and how it enhances meaning.
 They will use visual stimulus to deepen their knowledge of how to create and shape meaning through skilful use of stylistic devices in creative writing.

 ALARM (A Learning and Responding Matrix) underpins all modules.

-DA ATE TASK OUTCOMES WEIGHTING
+DA NTE TASK OUTCOMES WEIGHTING

 TERM WEEK

+2A, 6C, 7D

-1 10 Interview 2A, 6C, 7D 25%
+1 11 Interview 25%

-1 10 interview 5C, 3B, 9E 23/0
+5C, 3B, 9E

-2 10 Critical Analysis 1A, 8D, 9E 25%
+2 9 Critical Analysis 1A, 8D, 9E 25%

-DATE TASK OUTCOMES WEIGHTING
+DA NTE TASK OUTCOMES WEIGHTING

 TERM WEEK

-3 9 Comprehension 5C, 3B, 9E 25%
+3 8 Comprehension 5C, 3B, 9E 25%

 4 4 Imaginative Writing 1A, 4B, 5C 25%